 All prescriptions are now electronic

-If you have not yet chosen a regular pharmacy, we will still send your prescription to the electonic prescription service.
-You will be able to go to any pharmacy in England and get your prescripton, provided that you have your NHS number.
+If you have not yet nominated a pharmacy, we will still send your prescription to the electonic prescription service.
+You will be able to go to any pharmacy in England and get your prescripton.

 Requesting Repeat Prescriptions